rosalindfranklininstitute/RedLionfish/README.md

 ### Install from PyPi

-A major problem in installing using `pip` is that the installation of the optional package PyOpenCL needs to perform a build step.

-If you want to make the GPU acceleration accessible you can pre-install Reikna and PyOpenCL using conda.

 ```
-conda install reikna pyopencl -c conda-forge
 pip install redlionfish
 ```

-In Linux , the package `ocl-icd-system` is also useful.
+In Linux , the package `ocl-icd-system` may also be useful.

 ```
 conda install reikna pyopencl ocl-icd-system -c conda-forge
-pip install redlionfish
 ```